Annotations

 either programmatically, or under Edit Assessment > Problems

-.
-When the grader is viewing the code, add positive scores, such as 5
+for the particular non-autograded question.
+Then when the grader is viewing the code, add a positive score, such as 5

 to the score field, to add to the score.
 This use case is preferred when giving out bonus points.